Internal communications are a huge part of today’s workplace.

 People used to say that marketing couldn’t be measured, and now we all know better.
 You might occasionally hear that you can’t measure your efforts, but doing so is paramount to improving internal communications.

-Almost anything can be measured if you have the right tools.
+Most things can be measured.
+Given, you have the right tools.
 Understand the right mix of KPIs and you’ll be able to track data such as clicks, opens, engagement, and more.

 Track communications as closely as possible to see what’s resonating and create content from there.

 Myth 8: Internal communications are nice-to-have but not necessary